hc-sc-ocdo-bdpd/Python_Container_Demo/README.md

 # 🐍 Python Container and Jupyter Notebook Demos

 ## Introduction
-This repository contains two demonstration projects: a containerized web application and a Jupyter notebook example.
+This repository contains three demonstration projects: a containerized web application, a Jupyter notebook example, and a gpu-enabled notebook example.
 Each subfolder in this repository has its own README with specific instructions.

 ## Docker Setup